-As part of the recognition, Mr. Riley received an inscribed clock from the IUPUC Center for Teaching and Learning (CTL), a monetary gift from Faurecia Emissions Control Technologies, and his name will be added to a plaque in the Columbus Learning Center listing all previous Folger Award winners.
+As part of the recognition, Mrs. Myers received a monetary gift from SIHO; an inscribed clock from the IUPUC Center for Teaching and Learning (CTL); and her name will be added to a plaque in the Columbus Learning Center which lists all previous Folger Award winners.

-The purpose of this annual award is to renew awareness of the immeasurable influence teachers have on students and to recognize the traditional image of the teacher as a community role model.
+Edna Folger set the early standard for teachers.
+In her honor, Arvin Foundation originally established the award which was designed to raise awareness about the immeasurable influence teachers have on their students and to recognize the image of teachers as important community role models.

 Contact the Center for Teaching & Learning at IUPUC for complete details, including nomination instructions and due dates.